 - (a) Bursaries the School operates bursaries to four children ranging from 10% to 100% for pupils who would otherwise be unable to take up a place.
 There is no current bursary fund and the bursaries need to be paid out of the income achieved for the year.
 The School must balance the awarding of bursaries against the long-term sustainability of the School in general.
 Where possible, the School will award bursaries in cases of hardship and especially to children who will benefit and flourish from the environment the School has to offer.
-Bursaries are offered only to existing pupils and that forms part of the bursaries policy. - (b) Facilities local residents have used the car park regularly, including Altrincham Baptist Church every Sunday.

-All the external club providers are allowed to use the school facilities free of charge. - (c) Volunteers parents of pupils helped with various activities at the School, including the Christmas fair, and the Governors would like to express their gratitude for the continuing and valuable support.
+Bursaries are offered only to existing pupils and that forms part of the bursaries policy. - (b) Facilities All the external school club providers are allowed to use the school facilities free of charge.
+In addition, the school rents out parts of the premises out of hours to local community organisations. - (c) Volunteers parents of pupils helped with various activities at the School, including the Christmas fair, and the Governors would like to express their gratitude for the continuing and valuable support.